axvr/epilogue/README.md

 logging mess, but want more useful information in our logs.

 Epilogue is a simple library that wraps clojure.tools.logging, with support for logging structured data.
-While Epilogue cannot natively log this structured data, native backends can be easily created to add the additional data to the logging backend of choice.
-Epilogue provides a [Logback][] JSON layout backend.
+As Epilogue cannot log this structured data on its own, native backends can be easily created to add the additional data to the logging backend of choice.
+Epilogue provides a JSON layout backend for [Logback][].

 [Logging in Clojure]: https://lambdaisland.com/blog/2020-06-12-logging-in-clojure-making-sense-of-the-mess
 [clojure.tools.logging]: https://github.com/clojure/tools.logging